jozefg/hasquito/README.markdown

 illustrate some of the basic principles behind compiling functional languages, particularly lazy ones.

+The road map for this project looks something like

  - ✓ Parsing
  - ✓ Type Checking
  - ✓ Closure Conversion